 I used to earn 0.06% APY on my savings account.
 But really, I was on the negative many times because of all the fees I had to pay.

 It's free money for us.
-The interest money we got paid for half of our grocery bill monthly.
-Plus, since there's no monthly fee with CIT Bank, we felt like having it was a double win for us.
+The interest money we got easily paid half of our grocery bill monthly.
+Since there's no monthly fee with CIT Bank, we felt like having it was a double win for us.

 10. Invested in the stock market.